robotic-esp/latexpresents/readme.md

 \end{frame}
 ```

-Videos play best when they are encoded with a high number of keyframes, otherwise they often skip the start.
+Videos have been found to play best when they are encoded with a high number of keyframes as they otherwise can skip over the start.
-Linux functions are provided in `cmds/` to encode video files appropriately and create poster images, e.g., for all videos in a folder named `vids/`
+Linux functions are provided in `cmds/` to (backup and) encode video files appropriately and create poster images, e.g., for all videos in a folder named `vids/`
 ```bash
 cmds/encode_videos.sh vids/ && cmds/thumbnail_videos.sh vids/
 ```